Gurimarie/Memory-game/README.md

 Instructions for playing the game have been added as a modal, overlaying the whole page.
 This option has been chosen, in order to be able to explain the game, without having a lot of tekst on the page.
 The modal is triggered by clicking the question-mark-button on the top right.

 ### Media-query
-Added a media-query to to scale main headline (h1) well beth for smaller and larger devicer.
+Added a media-query to scale main headline (h1) to fit better on smaller and larger devices.

-### Several right answers
-What if two equations on the board have same answer?
-The check-answer must do the calculation, and not just look for pairs, otherwise a right answer may be rejected because it is not the right pair.
+### "Flipping" the cards
+I have looked at several solutions, including having two cards on top of each other and flipping the top one to reveal the bottom one, but I decided to go with transparent text on the cards when "unflipped", and black text when "flipped".
+It is a simple solution, and it does the trick.

+### Random colours sometimes gives poor readability
+Having completely random colours on cards and background, sometimes made the black text poorly visible, due to low contrast.
+I have therefore removed the darkest colours from the random colour-generator by only allowing colours above 100 on each of the RGB-channels (full range is 0-256, where the smaller numbers are more saturated).